mantovan1/sneakersshop/README.md

 # Sneakers Shop

-A UI made with React Native with the theme sneakers shop.
+A UI made in React Native with the theme sneakers shop.

 ## Splash Screen